renatopp/batma/docs/pt-br/api/batma.math.rst

 ===============================

 .. module:: batma.math
-   :synopsis: Contains commonly used precalculated values.
+   :synopsis: Contains commonly used precalculated values and math functions.

+:file: ``batma/maths/mathematic.py``

+This module provides precalculated values, mathematical functions and an interface for the built-in math library.

 Constants
 ---------